o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-py.md

 1. Open Editor for your project.

 2. Open the Python Scripts panel by selecting **Tools > Other > Python Scripts** from the file menu.
-(See A in the following image.)

 3. Open `pyshapeexample_dialog` in the Python Scripts panel.
-(See B in the following image.)

 Congratulations!
 You created a custom tool Gem that's written in Python, built it, and loaded it in the Editor.
 Your Shape Example tool should look something like this:

-{{< image-width "/images/learning-guide/tutorials/custom-tools/shape-example/python-shape-example-ui.png" "500" "An image of the Shape Example tool." >}}
+{{< image-width "/images/learning-guide/tutorials/extend-the-editor/shape-example/python-shape-example-ui.png" "500" "An image of the Shape Example tool." >}}

 ## Download the PyShapeExample Gem sample